zaimoni/Iskandria/doc/README.txt

 * Build system for SFML is CMake.
 Unbreaking stock CMake for MingW with MingW's sh on path is trivial, but this is a won't-fix (documented on CMake mailing lists).
 * The main library is zlib/png license.

+There is a dependency on the Boost library.
+We only need the headers.
+* This project originated, and uses, the Boost License.

 Files that are not Boost are to be itemized below:
 (list intentionally empty)